dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 4/README.md

 root@k8s-master:~#
 </code></pre>

-4. On K8S master node run "kubectl apply -f ncp-ubuntu.yaml".
+4. On K8S master node, run "kubectl apply -f ncp-ubuntu.yaml".
 This command will create a namespace as "nsx-system" in the K8S cluster, then associate a few services accounts and cluster roles in that namespace, then create NCP deployment, NSX NCP Bootstracp daemonset, NSX Node Agent daemonset.

-All of the above can be verified by running command "kubectl get all -n nsx-system".
+All of the above can be verified by running "kubectl get all -n nsx-system".
 As shown below.

 <pre><code>
 root@k8s-master:~# kubectl get all -n nsx-system